CarnetApp/CarnetDocumentation/README.md

 - Search amount your notes
 - Protect the app with a pin code (won't encrypt notes) on android
 - Statistics : words/sentences/characters
-- Sync with Google Drive and NextCloud
+- Sync with Google Drive, ownCloud and NextCloud
 - Audio recording
 - Dark theme
 - ToDo lists